 Bakehouse Garden is famous for its Korean-style charcoal barbeque and rice paper rolls.
-In addition on offer are traditional and authentic dishes ranging from Bibimbap to a variety of Korean hotpots.
+In addition on offer are traditional and authentic Korean dishes.

 Since opening in 2006 Bakehouse Garden has quickly won praise from the local Korean and wider Sydney community.

 Shop 4, 9-11 George Street